ucbepic/docetl/README.md

 ### Equijoin

-The Equijoin operation performs a join between two datasets based on a key, using embedding similarity and a language model for comparison.
+The Equijoin operation performs a join between two datasets using embedding similarity and a language model for comparison.

 Required parameters:

 - `type`: Must be set to `"equijoin"`.
-- `join_key`: Specification of the join keys for left and right datasets.
-Both left and right must have at least a `name` field, and may optionally include a `limit` field.
-The `limit` field specifies that for each tuple from the relevant dataset, there are at most `limit` matching tuples from the other dataset.
 - `comparison_model`: The language model to use for comparing join candidates.
 - `comparison_prompt`: The prompt template to use for comparing join candidates.
 This should be designed to elicit a yes or no answer.

 Optional parameters:

+- `blocking_keys`: Specification of the blocking keys for left and right datasets.
+If provided, both left and right must be specified as lists of key names to use for blocking.
+We will embed the values of these keys and use the embeddings to filter the potential matches before performing the join.
+- `limits`: Specification of the maximum number of matches for each tuple.
+If provided, both left and right must be specified with integer values.
 - `embedding_model`: The model to use for creating embeddings.
 Only used if blocking threshold is set.
 - `blocking_threshold`: Embedding similarity threshold for considering entries as potential matches.
 - `blocking_conditions`: List of conditions for initial blocking.